ezra-bible-app/node-sword-interface/API.md

 <a name="NodeSwordInterface"></a>

 ## NodeSwordInterface
-This class provides a set of "static" methods that wrap SWORD library functionality.
+This is the main class of node-sword-interface and it provides a set of static functions that wrap SWORD library functionality.

 **Kind**: global class